TABLE OF CONTENTS

 Infographics – Another graphic visual representation to clearly and quickly share product information, infographics are a good way to show a summary of your solution in short chat sessions.

-Slideshow – Presentations and slideshows are commonly used in virtual meetings, but for an optimal session, design the slides to be minimal in wordings with a clean look and high-resolution images.
+Slideshow – Presentations and slideshows are commonly used in virtual meetings, but for an optimal session, design the slides to be minimal in wording with a clean look and high-resolution images.

 Ebooks – Whitepapers, case studies and other lengthy documents should be shared as links that the prospects can view at their leisure.
 Have the links direct them to a landing page where they can fill out a form to download the reports or articles.